 Policy EV1.3: Develop strategies, such as amending regulatory processes, that will incentivize and encourage new development and redevelopment.

-Axon is requesting Amended Development Standards to accommodate an increased building height in the I-1 zoning district, and the City has previously provided a path for properties within the Crossroads East Planned Community a method of modifying standards that will encourage redevelopment of the area as ASLD sells portions to private development within the Airpark area that furthers its goals and policies by providing additional employment opportunities through retaining and encouraging expansion of an existing Scottsdale company.
+Axon is requesting Amended Development Standards to accommodate an increased building height in the I-1 zoning district, and the City has previously provided a path for properties within the Crossroads East Planned Community a method of modifying standards that will encourage redevelopment of the area as ASLD sells portions to private developers.
+By approving Axon's requests, the City will encourage new development within the Airpark area that furthers its goals and policies by providing additional employment opportunities through retaining and encouraging expansion of an existing Scottsdale company.

 Policy EV1.4: Retain and expand established Greater Airpark businesses.

 Axon established its current location directly adjacent to the proposed campus expansion but has since outgrown the location.
 As a result, Axon has expanded its operations throughout the Valley and into other locations outside of Arizona to accommodate its growth.
 By approving Axon's requests, the City will allow this established Greater Airpark business the opportunity to concentrate its operations in the Valley to its Scottsdale campus and accommodate future additional growth at this location.